Michele Bianchi: Fascism

-Michele Bianchi's attitude during World War I mirrored that of Benito Mussolini: he became an active supporter of Italy's entry into the conflict, and advocate of irredentism.
+Michele Bianchi's attitude during World War I mirrored that of Benito Mussolini: he became an active supporter of Italy's entry into the conflict, and an advocate of irredentism.

-In 1915, when Italy joined the Entente Powers, Bianchi volunteered for service and became a junior officer—first in the Infantry, then in the Artillery.
+In 1915, when Italy joined the Entente Powers, Bianchi volunteered for service and became a junior officer, first in the Infantry, then in the Artillery.
 With the end of the war, Bianchi joined Mussolini's Fasci italiani di combattimento, and then the National Fascist Party (Partito Nazionale Fascista, or PNF).
-In 1921, he became the PNF secretary, and attempted to join the Fascists with other right-wing movements (while authorizing the numerous violent raids carried out by the Blackshirts).
+In 1921, he became the PNF secretary, and attempted to join the Fascists with other right-wing movements (while authorising the numerous violent raids carried out by the Blackshirts).

-After stomping out a strike action against Fascist maneuvers, Bianchi was one of the Quattuorvirate who led the March on Rome, the pseudo-coup d'état that brought Mussolini as prime minister (October 1922).
-In the newly formed government, he was general secretary of National Fascist Party, and considered as "Mussolini's closest collaborator."
+After stomping out a strike action against Fascist manoeuvres, Bianchi was one of the Quattuorvirate who led the March on Rome, the pseudo-coup d'état that brought Mussolini as prime minister (October 1922).
+In the newly formed government, he was general secretary of the National Fascist Party and considered "Mussolini's closest collaborator".
 In short time, Bianchi was dismissed as PNF leader in 1923, while joining the Grand Council of Fascism; in 1924, he was elected to the Chamber of Deputies, but resigned from his government position on 14 March.

-In 1925, he was given the position of undersecretary at the Ministry of Public Works, in 1928 the same position at the Internal Affairs one, and on 12 September 1929 he became Minister of Public Works.
+In 1925, he was given the position of undersecretary at the Ministry of Public Works, in 1928 the same position at the Internal Affairs one, and on 12 September 1929, he became Minister of Public Works.
 Again elected to the Chamber, and in failing health, he died soon after in Rome.